prof3ssorSt3v3/mad9034/docs/deliverables/majorProject/part6.md

 - Access BS LMS and navigate to `Activities > Assignments`.
 - Select `Test-Ready Low-Fidelity Prototype`.
-- Export your Figma page as a PDF or screenshot and upload it to the assignment page in BS LMS.
-Click the "submit" button to finalize your submission.
+- On the assignment page in BS LMS, provide a link to your Figma file and click the submit button.
+Make sure that your professor can access the Figma file with edit rights.